 Then one day I got married and had a family.
 During four weeks of bleary-eyed mornings in June of 1998, I rediscovered a passion for soccer while watching the World Cup from France with my young son.
 We were both so excited that we registered him in our local youth soccer club and I joined a men’s team.

 (Oddly enough, I joined the same team that Yahoo!
 CEO Jeff Mallett had left not long before me.
-Active for Life did an interview with Jeff in 2012.)
+I did an interview with Jeff in 2012.)

 This is where my journey into coaching began.
 My son’s experience in organized soccer was less than optimal.
 I am being respectful.
 It was awful.
 Lots of yelling, lots of bad drills, lots of perplexed expressions on the children’s faces.
 Not lots of joy.

 I knew it could be better, so rather than be “that parent” who criticizes the coach from the sidelines, I decided to volunteer.
 I had a degree in education and a lot more playing experience than just about anyone else in the club, so it made sense.
 Giving back to my community and all of that.

 The clouds parted, golden beams broke through, and a mighty voice boomed from the heavens.
 At least that’s how I remember it (which demonstrates why the reliability of memory is often disputed in courtroom testimony).

 Despite my delusions, I have since gone on to coach hundreds of kids and a dozen soccer teams.
 Along the way, I have also taken coaching certification courses in soccer.
 This legitimizes my delusions with official-looking documents.

 But just as importantly, during all of the years that my kids were small, I also played soccer, basketball, baseball, tennis, and badminton with them at home, including their neighborhood friends in the games.